Introduction: The Evolving Chain-of-thought

 Extra read: Automatic chain of thought prompting in large language models (aka.
 Auto-CoT) also aims to improve examplers’ diversity automatically.
 It samples questions with diversity and generates reasoning chains to construct CoT examplers.
 It takes it a step further as it also annotates the exampler unlike in the adaptive prompt work.

-From Natural Language to Code
+Combining Natural Language with Code

 Program of Thoughts (TMLR 2023)

-Paper: Program of Thoughts Prompting: Disentangling Computation from Reasoning for Numerical Reasoning Tasks Github: https://github.com/TIGER-AI-Lab/Program-of-Thoughts
+Paper: Program of Thoughts Prompting: Disentangling Computation from Reasoning for Numerical Reasoning Tasks

-This work doesn’t use a specific programming language.
+Works in this area mostly differ is in their intermidate representation, which could be a set of equations, Python code, pseudo code, etc. This work uses Python.
 It breaks the problem into a multi-step ‘thought’ process and binds semantic meanings to variables to help ground the model in language.
 Let’s see how it works for a typical math word problem.

 Josh decides to try flipping a house.
-He buys a house for $80,000 and then puts in $50,000 in repairs.
+He buys a house for $80,000 and

-This increased the value of the house by 150%.
+by 150%.
 How much profit did he make?

 Note that GPT-4o (as of Sep 20, 2024) struggles with this question and answers it incorrectly.
 It fails to generate the correct equations.
 In a typical chain-of-thought reasining the demonstartion would look something like this:

 Let's break it down step by step.
 Josh bought the house for $80,000.
-He spent $50,000 on repairs.
-This means that his Total investment is $80,000 + $50,000 = $130,000...

 Question: Josh decides to try flipping a house.
-He buys a house for $80,000 and then puts in $50,000 in repairs.
+He buys a house for $80,000

-This increased the value of the house by 150%.
+by 150%.
 How much profit did he make?

 # Python code, return ans